Sun-Haoyuan23/Awesome-RL-based-Reasoning-MLLMs/README.md

 </div>

 Recent advancements in leveraging reinforcement learning to enhance LLM reasoning capabilities have yielded remarkably promising results, exemplified by [DeepSeek-R1](https://arxiv.org/pdf/2501.12948), [Kimi k1.5](https://arxiv.org/pdf/2501.12599), [OpenAI o3-mini](https://openai.com/index/o3-mini-system-card/), [Grok 3](https://x.ai/blog/grok-3).
 These exhilarating achievements herald ascendance of Large Reasoning Models, making us advance further along the thorny path towards Artificial General Intelligence (AGI).
-Study of LLM reasoning has garnered significant attention within the community, and researchers have concurrently summarized [awesome RL-based LLM reasoning](https://github.com/bruno686/Awesome-RL-based-LLM-Reasoning).
-Meanwhile, we have observed that remarkably awesome work has already been done in the domain of Multimodal Large Language Models (MLLMs), encompassing both **multimodal understanding** and **autoregressive text-to-image generation**.
+Study of LLM reasoning has garnered significant attention within the community, and researchers have concurrently summarized [Awesome RL-based LLM Reasoning](https://github.com/bruno686/Awesome-RL-based-LLM-Reasoning).
+Recently, researchers have also compiled a collection covering models, datasets, reward designs, optimization methods, hyperparameters, empirical findings and theoretical insights about Large Reasoning Models in [Awesome RL Reasoning Recipes ("Triple R")](https://github.com/TsinghuaC3I/Awesome-RL-Reasoning-Recipes).
+Meanwhile, we have observed that remarkably awesome work has already been done in the domain of **RL-based Reasoning Multimodal Large Language Models (MLLMs)**.
+We aim to provide the community with a comprehensive and timely synthesis of this field, as well as providing a little insight into this fascinating and promising field.

 <div align="center">
     "The senses are the organs by which man perceives the world, and the soul acts through them as through tools."
 </div>
 <div align="right">
 — Leonardo da Vinci
 </div>

 This repository provides valuable reference for researchers in the field of multimodality, please start your exploratory travel in RL-based Reasoning MLLMs!

 ## News